 Stakeholders and community

-Renewal SA will engage consistently and meaningfully with all stakeholders and engagement with the local community.
-A staged approach is being taken, with the initial engagement, in November, focusing on the government’s high-level vision, key attributes and opportunities for the site.
+Renewal SA is engaging consistently and meaningfully with all stakeholders with the local community.
+A staged approach is being taken, with the initial engagement, undertaken from November 2024-February 2025, focusing on the government’s high-level vision, key attributes and opportunities for the site.

 While housing is planned as a key component of any future development to meet community needs, Renewal SA is mindful of community concerns, particularly the local environment and the future of Murray House.
 Significant elements, such as Third Creek and the existing tree canopy, will play a pivotal role in shaping the future of the site.

-Feedback from the engagement will help guide the master planning process and the preparation of structure plans for the site, ahead of further engagement in early-mid 2025.
+Feedback from the engagement will help guide the structure planning process and the preparation of structure plan for the site.

-This approach will ensure that the master planning process thoughtfully balances the need for housing supply, whilst considering neighbouring community assets and plans for public open space and other amenities for the site.
+This approach ensures the structure planning process thoughtfully balances the need for housing supply, whilst considering neighbouring community assets and plans for public open space and other amenities for the site.